paullouisageneau/libdatachannel/DOC.md

 int rtcSetRemoteDescription(int pc, const char *sdp, const char *type)
 ```

 Sets the remote description received from the remote peer by the user's method of choice.
 The remote description may have candidates or not.
-Following this call, if the remote description is an offer the local description callback will be called with the local answer description.

 Arguments:
 - `pc`: the Peer Connection identifier
 - `type` (optional): type of the description ("offer", "answer", "pranswer", or "rollback") or NULL for autodetection.

+If the remote description is an offer and `disableAutoNegotiation` was not set in `rtcConfiguration`, the library will automatically answer by calling `rtcSetLocalDescription` internally.
+Otherwise, the user must call it to answer the remote description.

 #### rtcAddRemoteCandidate